Building a Connected Community

 We strive to create environments that support self-determination, or motivation, and health outcomes in a variety of ways.
 Evidence suggests that when people's psychological needs of relatedness, autonomy and competence are optimally supported, they are more likely to persist at their behaviors, and feel better overall.
 Working closely with our partners, we address community-identified health needs and issues affecting the well-being of those within our region through disease prevention, research, education, policy and workforce navigation.

-Our Healthy Living Programs, such as the Weight Loss Program and Nicotine Dependence Treatment Program, help people lead healthier lives.
+Our clinical programs, such as the Weight Loss Program and Nicotine Dependence Treatment Program, help people lead healthier lives.
 Through our current and past community-based programs, we link researchers and community stakeholders with connections, resources and education.
 These activities help us and our partners inform policymakers and the community about local health challenges and disparities, evaluate the effectiveness of interventions and serve as a foundation for evidence-based practices to improve health, health equity and overall quality of life.